lkilcher/pyTurbSim/docs/_sources/code-framework.rst.txt

 3) The spatial coherence (cohere), and
 4) The Reynold's stresses (stress).

-Within PyTurbSim each of these statistics may be defined in two distinct ways.
+Within TurbGen each of these statistics may be defined in two distinct ways.
 They may be defined using 'models' or using 'stat-objects' (essentially array wrappers).
 Models define a statistic in terms of input parameters to a model and other variables of other